North America ATLAS of Plucked Instruments

 bajo sexto / bajo quinto

 This is the 12-string bass guitar used in the Mexican country music, a kind of TexMex.
 It differs from the guitarro doble by having octave strings in the 3 lower courses, and is tuned a whole octave lower.
-There is also a bajo quinto, which has 5 double strings - the 6th course is taken away, as apparently it is almost never used on a bajo sexto anyway.
+There is also a bajo quinto, which has 5 double strings - the low 6th course is taken away, as apparently it is hardly ever used on a bajo sexto anyway.

 The tuning is a like a 12-string guitar, but one octave deeper (!), so the lowest stings are really like a bass guitar.
 The left string of the course is the high octave: EE' AA' dD GG cc ff.